omarwahby/Boston-Homelessness/README.md

-# An Analysis of Homelessness in the Boston Area
+# Modeling Homelessness in the Boston Area
 ### By Omar Wahby, Katherine Grisanzio, Brent Ruttle, and Aashna Shah

 ### The predictors of homelessness that we analyzed were: